Hyperliquid Flagged Address Case Study: Transaction Reconstruction

 • Public wallets and tx hashes: withheld

-• Public claim type: anonymized incident reconstruction
+• Public record type: anonymized incident reconstruction

-Verified Evidence
+Evidence Used

 The evidence review used transaction order rather than explorer display time alone.
 Hyperliquid and Arbiscan can present timestamps differently depending on display settings and local timezone assumptions, so the case was normalized around UTC and confirmed by matching the transaction sequence.
 This prevents a common investigation error: treating two explorer clocks as contradictory when the underlying transaction order is still consistent.